 The Vanderkloof Dam (originally P K le Roux Dam) forms part of the Orange River Project, the largest engineering and water conservation project ever attempted in South Africa.
 ESCOM’s Vanderkloof Power Station is situated underground on the left bank (Cape side) of the Vanderkloof Dam.
 It is the second hydro-power station made possible by the Orange River Project.

-The Vanderkloof Dam play a important role in providing water for irrigation to more than 100 000 hectares of productive agricultural land.
-The dam is also perfect for angling and water related sports including sailing, skiing and windsurfing.
-Building the dam gave birth to the beautiful town Vanderkloof , popular with holiday makers and travelers.
+The Vanderkloof Dam plays an important role in providing water for irrigation to more than 100 000 hectares of productive agricultural land.
+The dam is also perfect for angling and water-related sports including sailing, skiing and windsurfing.
+Building the dam gave birth to the beautiful town Vanderkloof, popular with holidaymakers and travellers.

 Vanderkloof Dam (previously the PK le Roux Dam) is situated 130km downstream of Gariep dam on the Orange River.
 It forms the second largest storage reservoir in South Africa with a capacity of over 3 200 million m3.
 The dam forms an integral component of the Orange River Project (together with Gariep Dam) and supplies water to the Riet River catchment as well as to the various users along the remaining 1 400 km of the Orange River.

 The Vanderkloof Dam is currently the highest dam in South Africa with a wall height of 107m and a crest length of 765m.
 Similar to Gariep Dam, it is a composite gravity arch dam containing 1.1 million m3 of concrete and has a central arch which transitions into a gravity flank on the left bank.